Ohyesabhi28/Screenshot-Organizer/README.md

 - `DELETE /api/screenshots/:id` - Delete a screenshot
 - `GET /api/search?q=query` - Search screenshots by text content

-## 🤔 Why I Built This

-I take a lot of screenshots - code snippets, error messages, funny tweets, you name it.
-But finding them later?
-Nightmare.
-I wanted something that could actually understand what's in my screenshots and let me search through them like I search through my code.

-Plus, I wanted to learn more about OCR, image processing, and Kubernetes deployments.
-This project scratches all those itches.

-## 🐛 Known Issues

-- OCR works best with clear, high-contrast text
-- Large images might take a moment to process
-- Duplicate detection isn't perfect (but it's pretty good!)

-## 🤝 Contributing

-Found a bug?
-Have an idea?
-PRs are welcome!
-This is a learning project, so don't be shy.

-## 📝 License

-MIT - Do whatever you want with it.

 ---

 **Built by [@Ohyesabhi28](https://github.com/Ohyesabhi28)**